cblacktech/scanned_pdf_sorter/README.md

 of the crop_box for the images

-* The **poppler_path** and the **tesseract_cmd** are for Windows users to specify the path to the binaries of those programs
+* The **poppler_path** and the **tesseract_cmd** are for Windows users to specify the path to the binaries of those programs/libraries

 * **Currently all of the other options are for testing and development purposes**

 ## Notes

-* Complete Windows installation instructions and support are not available right now
+* Complete Windows installation instructions is a work in progress
 * Due to not having access to a Mac computer for testing purposes, Mac OS is not supported

 ## Authors